Primary Navigation Mobile

 • Not that much choice

-As you’d imagine, the seating position is low.
-Basically on the ground.
+As you’d imagine, the seating position is low, but not as low as other supercars.
+Tall drivers still sit with a line of sight well above the steering wheel in the lowest seat position, which is a real boon for visibility.
 The seats are brilliant.
 They’re firm and supportive, but still forgiving enough to handle long distance work.
 Huge levels of adjustment too, ensuring most people will be able to get comfortable despite the car’s low height.

-There are only two seat styles to choose from.
+There were only two seat styles to choose from.
 The standard is pretty sporty, but the optional bucket seat is firmer and offers more lateral support.
-You also cannot get Isofix on these.
+The GT seats are very steeply bolstered and quite narrow, meaning that although they do serve well to keep you in place at speed, around town they can be quite difficult to get comfortable in.
+For larger drivers, this may ring especially true.

 Audi R8 passenger seat